 Students often find that discussing and evaluating their interests with a career counselor helps to achieve the personal understanding that forms the basis for establishing career goals.
-Several CCS offices on campus have career counselors available to work with you.

 Your First Appointment